supertypeai/sectors_news/README.md

   - Schedule: `0 3 * * *` (10:00 UTC+7, daily)
   - Runs SGX scraping, preprocessing, and submission

-Both workflows install dependencies with `uv`, set up NLTK data, run the pipeline, and commit results back to the repo.
+Both workflows install dependencies with `uv`, run the pipeline, and commit results back to the repo.

 ## Maintenance Scripts